 Extended confirmed protected

-As stated before, Wikipedia’s goal is to have as many of its users as possible be able to edit its pages.
+As stated before, Wikipedia’s goal is to have as many of its users as possible able to edit its articles.
 However, the online Encyclopedia does like to reward those who use its site regularly and abide by its policies consistently.

 Wikipedia’s VIP users are referred to as “Extended Confirmed.”
 Extended confirmed protection is also known as 30/500 protection because users must be registered for at least 30 days and have a minimum of 500 edits to their name to be granted extended confirmed status.

-Sometimes a page doesn’t warrant full protection but semi-protection is not enough.
+Sometimes an article doesn’t warrant full protection but semi-protection is not enough.
 This is a good example of when extended confirmed protection comes into play.
-This ensures that only Wikipedia’s most reliable users have the ability to edit some controversial pages, such as the Wikipedia page for former President of the United States Donald Trump.
+This ensures that only Wikipedia’s most reliable users can edit some controversial articles, such as the Wikipedia article for former President of the United States Donald Trump.

 Protected by Office

 Cascade protection is very technical but also very important.
 It is to protect transcluded items that are considered “ultra-high-use” and are crucial to the Wikipedia interface.
-Cascade protection is similar to interface protection, except it encompasses protection of more elements of a page such as templates, images, and other media hosted on the page.
+Cascade protection is similar to interface protection, except it encompasses the protection of more elements of an article, such as templates, images, and other media hosted on the article.

-Clearly, some of these types of protections are more common and applicable than others.
-But here is a table that summarizes the tiers of Wikipedia page protection and the specs of what each protection entails.
+Some of these types of protections are more common and applicable than others.
+But here is a table that summarizes the tiers of Wikipedia article protection and the specs of what each protection entails.

-Just because you may be able to edit your own Wikipedia page once it’s protected doesn’t mean that you should.
-Even if your goal is to limit those who can edit your company Wikipedia page to as few people as possible, you should allow some more objective voices other than you or your stakeholders to modify your Wikipedia page.
+Just because you may be able to edit your own Wikipedia article once it’s protected doesn’t mean that you should.
+Even if your goal is to limit those who can edit your company's Wikipedia article to as few people as possible, you should allow some more objective voices other than you or your stakeholders to modify your Wikipedia article.
 This helps prevent conflicts of interest.

 Wikipedia is so powerful when it comes to SEO that any reputable reputation management company should at least consider the idea when discussing strategies.